 The rules of the schema are specified by files according to a well-known specification.
-At this time, Fonto supports schemas defined in accordance with the XML Schema specification, usually provided as XSD files.
-These schema files need to be pre-processed and combined by our schema compiler for use in your Fonto application.
-The result of this is a .json file that can be loaded and used for validation by Fonto.
+At this time, Fonto Editor supports schemas defined in accordance with the XML Schema specification, usually provided as XSD files.
+These schema files need to be pre-processed and combined by our schema compiler for use in your Fonto Editor application.
+The result of this is a .json file that can be loaded and used for validation by Fonto Editor.

 In DITA applications, the term shell is often used to refer to a configuration of XSD files composing a schema.
 We adopt this term to be synonymous to schema experience, especially referring to the package that defines the root of the schema experience.

 It is important to note that a schema experience only affects schema-dependent configuration in a Fonto Editor application.
 Such configuration should always be specified in a